Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 In this category I place protein, fat, and minerals.
 Proteins are present in every cell as enzymes, channels, and signaling molecules, but structurally comprise much of the skin, hair, and muscles.
 Fats make up the cell membrane of every cell and insulate our nerves.
 Minerals such as calcium make up our [bones](https://en.wikipedia.org/wiki/Bone).

-### Function - Moving Parts (or the mechanism)
+### Function - Moving Parts (or *"the mechanism")*

-I created this category, which, to my knowledge doesn't exist elsewhere in the nutrition or biochemistry world.
+I created this category, which, to my knowledge doesn't exist elsewhere in the nutrition or biochemistry lexicon.
 If you find it somewhere else, let me know so I can give proper credit.
 If it doesn't make sense, you have only me to blame.
+I won't claim too much originality, because this concept is really implicit in biochemistry.

-I think of this category as akin to the movement of a watch; the springs, levers, jewels, lubricant, and crown; or like the motor and transmission of a car; the pistons, cranks, fly-wheel, steering wheel, axles, gears, fans, coolant, and oil.
+I think of this category as akin to the movement of a watch; the springs, levers, jewels, lubricant, and crown; or like the motor and transmission of a car; the pistons, cranks, fly-wheel, steering wheel, axles, gears, fans, coolant, and oil; in short, the moving parts.

-These are not really the structural elements of the machine, but they're substantial moving parts that make it live and breathe.
+Though these are attached to the framework, they're more functional fixtures than structural elements.
+These are the parts that make a machine or human live and breathe.
 These parts make the watch tick and the car *drive* (which in this era of "self-driving" cars, is a turn of phrase that actually makes sense).

 In humans, the analogous parts are the enzymes, channels, pumps, shuttles, binders, transporters, signaling molecules, vesicles, cilia, and more.